darrenjhsu/XSNAMD/README.md

    scattering potential, and DSET is the name of your dataset.

-### If you have two known structures, and you want to test if the program can drive one structure to another

-Good for test runs.
-Refer to the README in example/ for more information.

 ### If you have one known structure, a static measurement, and a difference signal to fit